Visit the institution website for COVID‑19 updates

-A minimum of a 2(ii) degree in a relevant subject from an approved University is normally required.
+We normally require a minimum of a 2(ii) degree in a relevant subject from an approved University.
 Alternatively, possession of a suitable professional qualification or relevant practical experience may be accepted.
 In general, all applicants are judged on their individual merits.
 Work experience and other factors are also taken into consideration.

 Months of entry

 The course will appeal to applicants who are interested in the law of the sea and international law, but who do not necessarily want to study the commercial aspects of a Maritime Law degree.